 As you can see, there are many reasons for supplementing breast milk with infant formula.
 Regardless of what the reasons are for you choosing to supplement with formula, you shouldn’t feel bad or let anyone make you feel bad for your choice.
 Many moms feel pressured (unnecessarily) to exclusively breastfeed, but oftentimes, quickly discover that a bottle or two of formula a day can enhance nursing.

 Luckily, moms today can give their babies the next best thing to breast milk – European baby formula.
-Organic infant formula made in Europe is not like the organic formula made here in the U.S. European manufacturers like Holle do not use any added sugars or synthetic preservatives in their formulas.
+Organic infant formula made in Europe are forbidden to use added sugars or synthetic preservatives in their formula.

 The milk used to make formulas like HIPP are sourced from cows bred on biodynamic farms where they are not penned up or abused.
 European organic formulas are made according to strict standards and do not contain: